Laser Technician Job Duties, Salary Info and Career Options

 Laser technicians work for a variety of employers, including hospitals and the government, as well as in industry, manufacturing and research.
 Their job duties vary depending on where they work.
 A laser technician may be responsible for assembling, dismantling, installing, calibrating, testing, operating and repairing lasers.
 They also may perform alignment procedures, clean optics, integrate lasers with opto-mechanics parts, work on laser documentation and troubleshoot.
 They may also assist staff in the operation of the laser and function as the laser safety officer.

-The U.S. Bureau of Labor Statistics reported that laser technicians earned median annual pay of $60,560 in 2013.
-This rate breaks down to a median hourly rate of $29.12 hourly.
+The U.S. Bureau of Labor Statistics reported that laser technicians, counted in a broad group of various types of engineering technicians, earned median annual pay of $61,260 in 2015.
+This rate breaks down to a median hourly rate of $29.45 hourly.

 Laser technicians may work in the laser development and research, industrial lasers, consumer electronics, biotechnology, medicine or telecommunication fields.
 Career options depend upon the level of education.
 Workforce training programs, which may consist of courses in lasers, prepare graduates for entry-level positions.
 Workers with an associate's degree in electronics, electronic engineering, electro-optics or laser technology may be able to acquire more technical positions than technicians who have completed a workforce program.
 Laser technicians who want to advance may enroll in a 4-year degree program in engineering technology, concentrating in electronics manufacturing, physics or engineering physics.